xyproto/orbiton/README.md

 * `ctrl-p` - Scroll up 10 lines, or go to the previous match if a search is active, or jump to the matching parenthesis or bracket, if the cursor just moved to one.
 * `ctrl-k` - Delete characters to the end of the line, then delete the line.
-* `ctrl-g` - Display a simple help text, or jump to function definitions within the same file.
+* `ctrl-g` - Display simple help the first 2 times, then toggle the status bar.
+Can also jump to function definitions within the same file.
 * `ctrl-_` - Toggle a status line at the bottom for displaying: filename, line, column, Unicode number and word count.
 * `ctrl-d` - Delete a single character.
 * `ctrl-t` - For C and C++: jump between the current header and source file.
 For Agda and Ivy, insert a symbol.